AWahba1/34ml_task/README.md

 ### Future Enhancements

 - Include a Makefile to start up the app and run tests.
+- Wait for database to start up dynamically instead of waiting for hard coded time.
 - Use proposed database schema [here](/database/database-optimization.md).